sweetlilmre/ps2-serial-mouse-adapter/README.md

 ## Jumper Settings

 There are two jumpers, which can be used to set different modes.
 Currently you can choose between 2- and 3-button and wheel mouse modes.
 In the table below O means open or unset and X means closed or set.
+The KVM Hack mode is an experimental mode where the PS2 mouse is not reset, but assumed to be initialized and in stream mode.

 JP1  |JP2  |Description
 -----|-----|------------------------------
   O  |  O  | 3-button Logitech mouse
   X  |  O  | 2-button Microsoft mouse
   O  |  X  | Microsoft Wheel Mouse
-  X  |  X  | 3-button Logitech mouse with KVM hack
+  X  |  X  | KVM Hack wirh 3-button Logitech mouse

 ## Bill of materials